MuruC/MuruC.github.io/_posts/2020-12-01-pet-island.md

     </code>
 </pre>

-Above is the base function of FSM.
-Specifically, FSM has OnEnter, OnLeave, OnUpdate, OnEvent.
+<p>Above is the base function of FSM.
+Specifically, FSM has OnEnter, OnLeave, OnUpdate, OnEvent. </p>
-I used FSM to make pet follow, idle, dig mine and play around.
+<p>I used FSM to make pet follow, idle, dig mine and play around.</p>

 ## Data security
 Most of data calculation happens in server-sided to insure data security.
 And server pass the calculation result to client.